The ultimate guide to board meeting agendas

 Setting your board agenda

-The way a Board agenda is structured will dynamically affect the quality of Board focus and its ability to handle the big decisions that are required to create the future.
-This is further supported by the quality of Board reports that provide succinct, focused information that facilitates the Board to understand the choices they have.
-The Board agenda and the Board reports need to work in concert with each other.
-If the Board agenda is focused on receiving reports on activity, and the Board reports only provide updates on activity, then the Board is not fulfilling its purpose.
+The way a board meeting agenda is structured will dynamically affect the quality of the board's focus and its ability to handle the big decisions that are required to create the future.
+This is further supported by the quality of board reports that provide succinct, focused information that facilitates the board to understand the choices they have.
+The board agenda and the board reports need to work in concert with each other.
+If the board agenda is focused on receiving reports on activity, and the board reports only provide updates on activity, then the board is not fulfilling its purpose.

-Two days before the Board meeting, set a time for directors to seek clarification or request to add items worthy of Board discussion.
-It's the Chairperson's decision for what is on the agenda and what is not.
-If the Chair is not managing this well, assist them or replace them (circumstances depend on how the Chair was appointed by the Board or by members/shareholders).
+Two days before the board meeting, set a time for directors to seek clarification or request to add items worthy of board discussion.
+It's the chair's decision for what is on the agenda and what is not.
+If the chair is not managing this well, assist them or replace them (circumstances depend on how the chair was appointed by the board or by members/shareholders).

 The top 13 agenda building tips